KauzClay/docs-tap/integrations/nsx-alb-tap-integration.hbs.md

     Where `DOMAIN` is `DOMAIN` listed in the prerequisites.

-1. Update `tap-values.yaml` with this additional CNR configuration:
+1. Update `tap-values.yaml` with this additional Cloud Native Runtimes configuration:

     ```yaml
     cnrs: